marktkimball/branch-hill-baptist/src/pages/missions/index.md

 templateKey: missions-page
 path: /missions
 title: Missions
-subtitle: Reaching the unreached
+subtitle: Reaching the Unreached
-lead: Branch Hill Baptist Church has been a mission minded church for many years and seeks to be supportive to those forwarding the Gospel of Jesus Christ around the world.
+lead: Branch Hill Baptist Church has been a mission-minded church for many years and seeks to be supportive to those forwarding the Gospel of Jesus Christ around the world.
 precontent: >
   Currently the church supports 60 missionaries and/or mission projects worldwide.
 From the mountains of Papua New Guinea to the streets of South Africa, the reach of our missions program has been blessed of the Lord.
-Not only do we support mission endeavors, but we encourage and have taken many missions trips ourselves to places such as Belize, Mexico, Germany, and Québec.
+Not only do we support mission endeavors, but we encourage visiting missionaries and have taken many missions trips ourselves to places such as Belize, Mexico, Germany, and Québec.
 Jesus gave the scope of missions when he said, “Go into all the world and preach the gospel...”
 If you are looking for ideas on how to effectively pray for our missionaries and their needs, please take a look at the information below.

-  We are delighted to be the home church to Thomas and Angie Castellaw who are serving in Germany, John and Debbie MacLennan who are serving in Scotland and the Jose' Gomez family serving in Mexico.
+  We are delighted to be the home church to Thomas and Angie Castellaw who served for over 20 years in Germany and are now serving in Hawaii, John and Debbie MacLennan who are serving in Scotland, and the José Gómez family serving in Mexico.
 missionaries:
   - name: John and Debbie MacLennan
     subtitle: Scotland